Telecom Crimes Against the IoT and 5G

 Even smart and autonomous vehicles can be subject to the same attacks as mobile phones.
 Telephony denial of service (TDoS), for example, could cause a smart car to become lost due to a broken internet connection.

 Securing Telecom and the IoT

-Keeping in mind the connection between IoT and telecom should help in creating defenses against threats that shift from one to the other.
+Keeping in mind the connection between IoT and telecom should help in creating defences against threats that shift from one to the other.
 Getting a grasp on common channels used by IoT devices can uncover hidden telecom capabilities in them.
 For IoT devices, simple measures like changing the default settings and credentials of the device can already prevent some of the mentioned telecom attacks.

-Telecom technology and the IoT have proven that connectivity can be a powerful tool that helps us save time, improve efficiency, and bridge borders, among others.
+Telecom technology and the IoT have proven that connectivity can be a powerful tool that helps us save time, improve efficiency, and bridge borders, amongst others.
 However, connections that run beyond our awareness can be abused to the detriment of others, through crimes like fraud and money laundering.
-It is important to acknowledge that there is only so much a single organization or industry can do against an interconnected web of threats.
+It is important to acknowledge that there is only so much a single organisation or industry can do against an interconnected web of threats.
 Collaboration and cooperation between all stakeholders, from telecom carriers to security experts and law enforcement, are necessary in keeping our connections safe.

 For the complete discussion on telecom threats, read our paper “Cyber-Telecom Crime Report 2019.”